hmrguez/Hermes/docs/literature_review.typ

       making it easier to perform complex analyses and generate insightful reports.
 Loading the data into the warehouse involves creating the necessary schemas and tables and inserting the data into these structures

+=== ELT

+ELT, standing for Extract, Load and Transform is the counterpart of an ETL pipeline, where data comes in an unstructured format and therefore can't be transformed straight out of the box, so it goes straight to loading into a data lake, for its future transformation.
+What each step does doesn't differ from an ETL process (generally) @big-archive.

-=== Two different ways of processing data
+=== Three different ways of processing data

-Nowadays there are mainly two ways to process data: batch processing and stream processing.
+Nowadays there are mainly three ways to process data: batch processing, real time processing and stream processing.
 Batch processing is the traditional way of processing data where data is collected over a period of time and then processed in one go in batches which is particularly efficient due to some technologies we will see down further.
-Stream processing is the new way of processing data where data is processed as it arrives.
+Real time data processing involves analyzing and acting on data as soon as it is available.
+Stream processing deals with continuous streams of data as they flow through a system, involving sorting, filtering and aggregating data.
+Real time and stream processing a lot often come side by side when real time analysis is required, which is why it's not uncommon to see them referred in the literature as a single paradigm which is why I will use their names interchangeably.

   Depending on the use case, data can become obsolete at different periods of time.
-It is a general rule of thumb that data that can become obsolete in a short period of time should be processed in real time, while data that can become obsolete in a longer period of time can be processed in batch.
-Examples of batch processing scenarios can be when extracting data to train a machine learning model, as long as the data is accurate and isn't subject to data drift it will do.
-Examples of stream data can be vital signs of a hospitalized patient, which needs to be analyzed with the least latency possible as a minimum sidestep can cost the nurses and doctors not responding on time.
+It is a general rule of thumb that data that can become obsolete in a short period of time should be processed in real time, while data that can become obsolete in a longer period of time can be processed in batches.
+Examples of batch processing scenarios can be when extracting data to train a machine learning model, as long as the data is accurate and isn't subject to data drift it will do the job.
+Examples of stream data can be vital signs of a hospitalized patient, which needs to be analyzed with the least latency possible as a minimum sidestep can make the nurses and doctors not responding on time.

 === Lambda Architecture